 The Department annually appoints a number of graduate research and teaching assistantships.
 Graduate students may also be eligible for various University fellowships and bursaries.
-For details see the Awards section of the Calendar.
+For details consult www.ualberta.ca/gradstudies

 Application forms, information about fellowships, bursaries, etc., may be obtained from the Graduate Coordinator, Department of East Asian Studies.